-How to use Keyboard accessibility features on Mac
+Is typing on your Mac hard?
+These keyboard accessibility features can help!

 - Click the drop-downs to select what should happen when you activate any of the hot corners.

-Click the checkbox to determine you preference for whether the panel should follow Hide or Show for the Home panel.
+Click the checkbox to determine your preference for whether the panel should follow Hide or Show for the Home panel.

-How to use dwell with the Accessibility Keyboard
+Keyboard accessibility on macOS: How to use Dwell with the accessibility keyboard

 Dwell is a feature that allows your pointer to be controlled with head or eye-tracking technology.